Andrew-Robertson10/Group-6-Data-Management-Project-1/README.md

 This is just a basic version of a data model that I created. if you want to write down any changes you want to make to it and we can discuss as a group.

-For song: add genre, length

-For album: add release date, awards received (or maybe add a new entity for awards, with a 1-M relationship to album?)

-For venue: add location

-For artist: add personal info like their address, age, contact info?

 <img width="919" height="693" alt="Image" src="https://github.com/user-attachments/assets/77e2c9ee-9222-4f24-882c-487a7a8713c2" />